What is Occupational Sick Pay?

 • Duration of sickness absence.

-• Submission of doctor’s notes/fit notes.
+• Submission of a doctor’s note/fit note.

 • Occupational health assessments.